Frequently Asked Questions

 Dining at Sundance Mountain Resort is not an afterthought to the ski day — it is a destination in itself.
 Tree Room, the resort's signature fine dining restaurant, holds a MICHELIN Guide Award of Excellence and a Wine Spectator Award of Excellence.
 Seasonal American cuisine is served beneath natural wood beams and among curated artwork in an interior that no city architect could replicate.
 Foundry Grill offers all-day mountain dining with the same commitment to craft and locally sourced ingredients.
 The Owl Bar — with its storied hardwood and live music — is an icon in its own right.
 More than just good food, there is a story behind everything here, from the actual tree growing through the Tree Room to the historically significant bar in the Owl.

-The Sundance Spa is consistently ranked among the Top 100 Spas in the United States, and it earns that distinction by offering something the standard luxury spa cannot: treatments genuinely rooted in the landscape.
+The Spa at Sundance Resort is consistently ranked among the Top 100 Spas in the United States, and it earns that distinction by offering something the standard luxury spa cannot: treatments genuinely rooted in the landscape.
 Mountain stone massages use heated basalt sourced locally.
 Botanical facials draw on indigenous plant ingredients found in these mountains.
 Body treatments use mineral-rich mountain clays.
 The spa is open to resort guests and day visitors alike.
 This is not spa programming imported from a brand playbook — it is a wellness experience that could only happen here, at this altitude, in this place.

 Skiing & Winter